 To obtain heights the operator simply had to rotate a switch on his console to choose which two arrays would be in use, intermediate switch points allowing all three arrays to be selected at the same time for normal use.
 An 'A Scan' CRT displays a single horizontal trace showing range.
 The separate heights display for Type 7 had two such traces each triggered by alternate transmitter pulses, and received pulses from a target were displayed only on the appropriate trace, because the return from a particular pulse was used only from the array which sent it.
 The two traces were arranged to be drawn on top of each other so the seemingly single line across the display showed received signals of different amplitudes from each of the two arrays for the same target and because the two signals were cunningly fractionally artificially offset, they thus appeared side by side.
 The ratio of these amplitudes, as judged by the operator, with the additional parameter of the range, when applied to a chart, revealed a good approximation of the target's height.
 To the uninitiated, the heights display showed a constantly changing and bewildering mass of upwardly pointing narrow signals popping up out of a wavering band of grass at various points along the range scale as the aerial rotated and received returns from all targets detected in say, a radius of 150 miles.
 However the PPI operator informed his adjacent heights operator of the range of the target in question and this enabled the heights man to concentrate his attention only on signals appearing at that distance.

-This large aerial required a 15HP DC motor (the ATM) to turn it, and this was fitted in the plinth at the base, together with a compact worm reduction gearbox and a chain final drive, the links of which were about two inches high.
+This large aerial required a 15HP DC motor (the ATM) to turn it, and this was fitted in the plinth at the base, together with a compact worm reduction gearbox and a chain final drive, the links of which were about an inch high.
 At Leeming the aerial always rotated in a clockwise direction.
-The aerial speed of rotation was from zero to 6 rpm.,(4rpm was the usual choice) being controlled in a similar manner to that used to control winding gear in coal mines and this 'Ward-Leonard' system was housed in the Plant Room of the main GCI building.
+The aerial speed of rotation was from zero to 6 rpm.,(4rpm was the usual choice) being controlled in a similar manner to that used to control winding gear in coal mines and this 'Ward Leonard' system was housed in the Plant Room of the main GCI building.
 A 24 HP three-phase motor drove a DC generator,the armature output of which was connected to the armature of the remote ATM, and on the same shaft there was also a small 'exciter' DC generator.
 The exciter provided the field supplies for itself, the DC generator and the ATM.
 The field of the DC generator was controlled with a motor driven rheostat, giving nice push-button 'up' & 'down' control of the basic speed of the ATM.
 When the ATM felt the additional load of coming against the wind, it naturally drew more current and this extra load was felt by the DC generator and the 3 phase motor which tended to slow.
 The exciter thus also slowed, giving reduced output.
 But it had an elecro-mechanical device sensing its own field current, which on sensing a reduction increased its own field current.
 The exciter output rose and the DC generator and ATM fields received a boost, hence correcting the tendency to slow.
 A subsequent push from the wind caused the converse of this sequence to occur and in this way steady rotation was maintained.

 An aerial system common to both transmitter and receiver was only possible by the invention of the automatic transmit / receive switch, and in addition, a rotating transmission line coupling from the fixed equipment to the rotating aerial also had to be invented.
 Also the development of the now familiar Plan Position Indicator (PPI) display console was required to provide a rotating display.
 This huge step forward was achieved by making the trace rotate radially by the now crude sounding method of arranging CRT line scan-coils to mechanically rotate around the neck of the tube, in synchronism with the rotation of the aerial, and 'Selsyns'were used to do this.
 Basically these were three-phase motors, one of which was out at the aerial where it was geared to the rotating aerial mechanism and acted not as a motor, but as a three-phase generator.That was wired to a second Selsyn within the Console which rotated the scan coils around the neck of the CRT.

 The Marconi built entire transmitter and receiver were accommodated in a single six foot tall cabinet.
 Duplicate cabinets were provided to ensure reliability of service and switching to the standby unit was merely a matter of powering down the defective unit and powering up the spare.
 At the heart of each transmitter was a pair of extremely high power cross coupled grounded grid triodes which sat side by side on a metal shelf.
 The associated tuned circuits consisted of six inch diameter Lecher tubes three quarters of a metre long, vertically mounted below the cathodes and smaller ones above the anodes of each valve.
 An additional tubing arrangement known as the 'trombone' provided the cross coupling and also transmission lines from this led eventually to the aerial dipoles.
-All this metalwork was rhodium plated and brightly polished.
+All this beautifully engineered metalwork was rhodium plated and brightly polished.
 The whole assembly was fixed to the inside of the righthand door of the cabinet.
 This oscillator burst into life every time it received the 11.5 KV 3.6 microsecond pulse from the modulator i.e. 250 times a second.

 Transmission lines, which consisted of parallel thin copper tubing spaced about three inches apart, led overhead from each of the two transmitters and converged at the. . . . .